Helpdesk Email Settings

 - #Most_recent_message# - the one most recent entry from the ticket log (latest reply)

-- #Custom_Fields# - custom fields in the ticket.
+- #Custom_Fields# - all custom fields in the ticket.
 Only "public" fields are included (i.e. not "techs-only" or "admins-only").
-You can also add individual custom fields by their ID's, using the #CF_1234# mask,where "1234" is the custom field ID.
+You can also add individual custom fields by their ID's, using the #CF_1234# mask, where "1234" is the custom field ID.
 This way you can include even non-public custom fields (admins-only/techs-only).

 - #Company# - name of the ticket originator's company